billkarsh/SpikeGLX/Markdown/SpikeGLX_FAQ.md

 Moreover, all of the data are tightly synchronized.
 You can see them together on screen during an experiment, the output files are synced to within a few samples and the offline File Viewer lets you review all the recorded data in a time-locked way.
-My objective is to help you see the experiment as an integrated whole.
+This helps you see the experiment as an integrated whole.

 ## <a name="how-to-uninstall"></a>How to Uninstall